-For years, the recommended supplement for Omega-3 fatty acids was Fish Oil, and for good reason.
-Fish oil contains Omega-3’s, which contain a litany of proven health benefits, including heart health, brain health, immune system support, joint function, and can also help with inflammation.
-However, Krill Oil has recently made a strong statement, in terms of being a better option for the essential and recommended Omega-3 fatty acids, we all need in our daily diet.
+For years, the recommended supplement for Omega-3 fatty acids was fish oil, and for good reason.
+Fish oil contains healthy Omega-3 fatty acids, which contain a litany of proven health benefits, including heart health, brain health, immune system support, and joint function, and can also help with inflammation.
+But recent evidence suggests that Krill Oil may be the better option for the essential and recommended Omega-3 fatty acids, we all need in our daily diet.

 Both krill oil and fish oil contain essential Omega-3 fatty acids (EPA) Eicosapentaenoic acid and (DHA) Docosahexaenoic acid.
 Essential, meaning that your body cannot produce them on its own, therefore they must be obtained through your diet or through supplementation.
 So is Krill Oil really better than Fish Oil?

 Krill Oil is derived from tiny shrimp-like crustaceans that reside at the bottom of the oceanic food chain in the Antarctic Ocean.
 Krill feed off of phytoplankton and zooplankton, which are incredibly abundant in micronutrients.
 Because Krill live on such a nutrient-rich and sustainable diet, they are an incredible source of Omega-3's and antioxidants.

 Fish oil is a general health supplement that is created from cold-water oily fish such as salmon, herring, mackerel, anchovies, and sardines.
 Fish oil is rich in the Omega-3 fatty acids, DHA and EPA, which can also be found in foods such as flax and walnuts.
 Through several clinical studies, fish oil has been proven to help cardiovascular function, immune system health, brain health, and inflammation.